 Leaving his father's side,

-Journeying to Egypt,
+Journeying all the way to Egypt, and

-And transforming himself
+Then transforming himself

 Into an exceptional Egyptian Prince.